 If you’re able to take a weekend or mid-week break, a stay at the Oakwood Resort offers a tranquil getaway.
 Enjoy the private beach, hit the links and indulge your taste buds.

-And, Grand Bend isn’t ALL about the beach.
+But, Grand Bend isn’t ALL about the beach.
 Cyclists can ride along fantastic trails out to Pinery Provincial Park, families and racing aficionados will have a thrilling day at Grand Bend Motorplex, aspiring sommeliers will want to visit Dark Horse Estate Winery and movie lovers can enjoy a classic theatre experience at the Starlite Drive-In when the sun goes down.

 If it’s a more relaxed pace you’re seeking, then the village and beaches of Port Stanley are for you!
 Approximately 45 minutes from London - history, charm and of course, sandy beaches await.

 Boasting Blue Flag status, Main Beach is where you’ll want to head for a livelier atmosphere.
 Located on Lake Erie, this sandy shoreline is great for all ages, and they even offer a beach wheelchair when lifeguards are on duty.
 When you’re in need of a break from the water, you can give beachside volleyball a try or walk along the boardwalk to the pier.
-And no trip to Port Stanley’s main beach can go without ordering French fries from Mackie’s and enjoying a drink at GT’s On The Beach.
+And no trip to Port Stanley’s main beach can go without ordering french fries from Mackie’s and enjoying a drink at GT’s On The Beach.

 If you’re visiting with family and younger children, Little Beach offers a more secluded, sandy swimming beach that’s great for kids to wade into.
 If you’re headed here, there’s ample parking and facilities, but you’ll need to pack a picnic as you’ll have to go a little farther to reach dining options.

 Looking for small town charm but not wanting sand in your shoes?
 There’s plenty of other things to do away from the water.
-Grab an ice cream treat from Broderick’s or coffee from the Village Square Coffee House.
+Grab an ice cream treat from Broderick’s or coffee from the Harbour Merchant Coffee Company.
 Peruse boutique shops like the Chique Shack Boutique, Joshua and Company and Modern Maple.
 Indulge your creative side with a visit to the Boathouse Gallery at the Art Emporium to view and purchase works by local artists.
 Got a history or transportation buff in the family?
 Just outside of town you’ll find the Elgin County Railway Museum.
 Golfers can bring their clubs and play a round at The Bluffs Golf Club or Kettle Creek Golf and Country Club, and car or racing enthusiasts should check out nearby St. Thomas Dragway.

 Port Stanley is a great place to escape to if you’ve only got the day, but if you can stay longer, check-in to Kettle Creek Inn, one of the many B&B’s like Telegraph House or rent a cottage for the week.

+Whatever beach mood you’re in, you’ll find an opportunity for rest, relaxation and plenty of fun in both of these lakeside destinations.
 Whether you choose Grand Bend or Port Stanley, you’ll feel transported from urban and suburban life without needing your passport.
 Bermuda, Bahamas… they’re great too.
-But we’ve got a few slices of paradise right here close to home.
+But we’ve got a few slices of paradise right here.

-Possible light snow (1–2 cm.) in the afternoon.
+Possible light rain in the morning and afternoon.

-Windy in the evening and overnight.
+Rain in the morning and afternoon.

-Foggy in the morning.
+Windy in the morning.